ctmckeel93/mern-cohort-december-2022/FullStackMERN/fullstack.md

     - Component should use useEffect and axios to call to the findAll route on our express server
     - once the data is retrieved, use map to display the info for each object in our db

+### Update

+    - make sure you are passing the id either through the body or as a parameter in the url
+    - findByIdAndUpdate works best and requires the least amount of code
+    - axios.put

+### Delete

+    - All thats needed is the id.
+    - Backend will not respond with anything but a success message
+    - axios.delete
+    - remember to filter on the frontend.
+The data wont reflect the database until it fetches again